 Balance & Reciprocity

 Once the altars are installed, you’ll be able to visit them and strike out on your own Vinotok Pilgrimage to visit all the altars and archetypes.
-Each will have mythology, information and poetry about that particular archetype, and then each will also offer a gift.
+Each will have mythology, information, and poetry about that particular archetype, and then each will also offer a gift.
 It might be a journaling prompt or instructions on constructing a Beckoning Prayer Flag for the Fire Circle.
 One might direct you to a Grump & Gratitude form to access for writing down your Grumps and leaving at the Fire Circle, another will provide materials and direction on beginning a head wreath.

 In the spirit of balance and reciprocity, you will be asked to leave a blessing, sentiment of gratitude and appreciation, offering of healing, or pardon request to the land where that altar exists.
-Examples of offerings might be a bundle of herbs from your garden, or a special rock, feather or other found object.
-In making the entire Vinotok Pilgrimage you will collect all the base materials and instructions for celebrating the whole week, as well as a growing knowledge of the mythology underlying the foundational archetypes and practices of the celebrations.
+Examples of offerings might be a bundle of herbs from your garden, or a special rock, feather, or other found object.
+In making the entire Vinotok Pilgrimage, you will collect all the base materials and instructions for celebrating the whole week, as well as a growing knowledge of the mythology underlying the foundational archetypes and practices of the celebrations.
 Ideally, disconnect from technology and bring a journal and pen to take notes on what you discover at the altars.
 You may also, of course, take a photo to capture the information.

 Rules & Suggestions for Leaving Objects at Altars

-* It must be a natural object (i.e., nothing human-made).
+Your offering must be a natural object (i.e., nothing human-made).

-* Take a walk in nature and find things you would like to offer back to the land.
+Walk in nature and find things you would like to offer back to the land.